Answering from Sure to Uncertain: Uncertainty-Aware Curriculum Learning for Video Question Answering: Related Work

 \subsection{Uncertainty Modeling}

-In Bayesian modeling, there exist two main types of uncertainty: model (epistemic) uncertainty and data (aleatoric) uncertainty \cite{der2009aleatory,kendall2017uncertainties}.
-Specifically, model uncertainty accounts for uncertainty in the model parameters and comes from our ignorance about which model generated the data.
-This type of uncertainty can be reduced by giving more training data.
-As for data uncertainty, it captures the inherent noise in our observations such as blur in images and videos.
-This type of uncertainty is an inherent characteristic of data and cannot be alleviated with more collected data.
-A great number of methods exploit data uncertainty and achieve considerable improvements in various tasks \cite{chang2020data,he2019bounding,yang2021uncertainty,shi2019probabilistic}.
-For example, DeNet \cite{zhou2021embracing} is proposed to resolve query uncertainty and label uncertainty in temporal grounding, where a decoupling module and a de-bias mechanism are designed for the probabilistic language encoding and diverse temporal regression.
-UGPT \cite{guo2022uncertainty} is presented for complex action recognition, where the attention scores in Transformer are modeled as probabilistic variables to capture the complex and long-term interaction of actions. \imp{Besides, uncertainty has also been applied to CL \cite{chen2022dual,zhou2020uncertainty}.
+A great number of methods exploit data uncertainty and achieve considerable improvements in various tasks \cite{chang2020data,he2019bounding,yang2021uncertainty,shi2019probabilistic}. \imp{Besides, uncertainty has also been applied to CL \cite{chen2022dual,zhou2020uncertainty}.
 For instance, in the case of \cite{zhou2020uncertainty}, they incorporated data and model uncertainty into the CL process for neural machine translation, focusing on pre-computed data uncertainty to facilitate a baby-step-based CL approach.
 However, this approach introduces complexity due to the need for prior data uncertainty computation.
 In contrast, our method stands out by dynamically learning uncertainty during training, which is then utilized to adjust sample weights, leading to a more straightforward and practical implementation.
 Moreover, the work presented in \cite{chen2022dual} utilized snippet-level uncertainty to assign varying weights to different snippets in the context of weakly-supervised temporal action localization.
 This was accomplished through the lens of evidential deep learning \cite{amini2020deep,sensoy2018evidential}, with a focus on addressing intra-action variation.
 Our approach, however, distinguishes itself by introducing probabilistic modeling for uncertainty quantification, with the primary objective of enhancing the generalization capacity of VideoQA models.
 More importantly, our framework is designed to be a versatile tool applicable to diverse VideoQA models and to improve their performance.}